Snakebite! What to do if you are bitten.

 Take note of the snake's appearance.
 This is important, as treatment varies.
 Don’t try and catch or kill the snake, but take a picture if you can, or try and remember its shape and colour.
 A positive snake ID can really help the doctors to help you better.
-THE BEST WEBSITE FOR SNAKE ID IS...(our sister site)... www.hongkongsnakeid.com .
+And do check out our snake ID sister site: www.hongkongsnakeid.com

 Be as still as possible.
 If you're waiting for help to arrive, lie down on your back and take deep, steady breaths.